arjunpatel-01/arjunpatel-01/README.md

 # 💫 About Me:
-I am a fresh graduate from The University of Texas at Austin - Cockrell School of Engineering.
+I am a recent graduate from The University of Texas at Austin - Cockrell School of Engineering.
 I am looking for a position in back-end or full-stack software engineering roles.

 ## 🌐 Socials: